udexon/PhosMatrix/README.md

 To highlight the elevation of user's ability in controlling his or her own information using our proposed solution, we call it "Man Machine Matrix" (MMM), as a pun to "World Wide Web".
 MMM simply means "a matrix made up of men and machine".

+We call our implementation of MMM PhosMatrix, in conjunction with our other products with the Phos prefix.

 :: Explain benefits in simple terms readers can understand?

 To illustrate the benefits that our solution can bring, consider the following scenarios: